SAP-samples/teched2023-DA161/exercises/ex3/README.md

    <br>![](/exercises/ex3/Images/32img8.png)<br><br><br>

-Observe the tables in your dashboard will not have the reporting theme reflected.
+Observe the tables in your dashboard will have the reporting theme reflected in the table.

 ## Summary